Shoulder Impingement as a Cause of Shoulder Pain

 Arthroscopic shoulder surgery may be recommended by Dr. Provencher if the pain continues after a non-surgical treatment plan.
 During the shoulder impingement surgical procedure, Dr. Provencher will create small incisions in the injured area so he can insert a tiny camera and surgical instruments.
 He will then examine the rotator cuff in great detail for any potential tearing.
 If bone spurs are present, Dr. Provencher will remove them, along with any areas of inflammation.
 The smoothed down area will allow a pain-free range of motion for the patient.

-For more resources on shoulder impingement, or to determine if the condition is causing your shoulder pain, please contact the Vail, Aspen and Denver, Colorado orthopedic office of Dr. Matthew Provencher.
+For more resources on shoulder impingement, or to determine if the condition is causing your shoulder pain, please contact the Vail, Aspen and Denver, Colorado orthopedic office of shoulder specialist Dr. Matthew Provencher.